11. Gifts, vocation and work

 "His sacrifice compels our sacrifice."66

-An essential outworking of Christian faith is turning our beliefs into behaviour, and especially activity which over the long term utilises the gifts God has given each of us and is aligned with his purposes in the world.
+An essential outworking of Christian faith is turning our beliefs into behaviour, and especially activity which, over the long term, utilises the gifts God has given each of us and is aligned with his purposes in the world.
+Utilising those gifts however should not be for personal money or status, but primarily in order to glorify God, serve others and meet human needs through our role in the broader economy

-We need to perceive purpose, significance and real meaning in each day's activities throughout our lives!
+As disciples, we need to perceive purpose, significance and real meaning in each day's activities throughout our lives!
 And we need to understand that work is a characteristic of God who is creator, and is part of his commission to all of us.
-The Bible has much to say about work as a normal human activity, and its purposes.
+The Bible has much to say about work as a normal human activity, and its purposes, so we need to bring a moral compass to our workplace.
+Work is, of course much broader than what we might be paid for!
+It involves much purposeful and creativ activity.

 11.1 Vocational guidance

 So having talked about general guidance in life and God's guidance as a concept, we now narrow the focus to the aspect of guidance which is discerning God's calling for our lives (i.e. our vocation).
 This means understanding what he wants us to focus on and do with our time, energy, abilities, opportunities and money.
-This relates very much to what he has endowed us with in gifts and opportunities, and that vocational calling needs to be distinguished for each of us from what is more appropriate to recreation.
+St Paul refers to "the sphere of service God has assigned" to him (2 Cor 10:13).
+Discerning this relates very much to what he has endowed us with in gifts and opportunities - most of us are hopeless at far more things than we are good at!
+For each of us, that vocational calling needs to be distinguished from what is more appropriate to recreation.

 The Bible does not talk directly about God providing gifts and callings for secular work.
-But the notion of any work being entirely secular is questionable, the New Testament teaches much about serving God faithfully wherever we are.
-Indeed, many Christians, especially professionals, feel called to the work they do, and perceive in it a ministry from God.
+But the notion of any work being entirely secular is questionable - the New Testament teaches much about serving God faithfully wherever we are.
+Indeed, many Christians, especially professionals and creative people, feel called to the work they do, and perceive in it a ministry from God.
+In fact we all should do so if we understand the implications of sharing Jesus' resurrection life.
 The calling is both in terms of the Christian love and witness we can show to all whom we meet through this work, and also the way we can influence work and the operation of each workplace to be more congruent with God's purposes in his world.
 St Paul finishes off his great exposition to the Corinthian church of the significance of the resurrection with: "Always give yourself fully to the work of the Lord, because you know that your labour in the Lord is not in vain."67

 Generally we can expect gifts - both those given to each of us for building up the church, and those with wider application - to become evident by early adulthood and then be developed continually through the different stages of life.
 Mozart wrote some of his best music while a teenager.
 But we also need to be effectively open to the progressive recognition and development of further gifts.
 The Christian fellowship has a significant role to play in this, along with prayer partnerships and more particular personal relationships.
 We need to be alert to how each of us can more strongly affirm and encourage the development of gifts in one another.

-Vocation or hobby?
-We need to try and distinguish interests which are more properly pursued as recreation or hobbies throughout life from those which are truly vocational, or we risk being diverted into trivial vocations and at the same time depriving ourselves of absorbing future recreation.
+We need to try and distinguish interests which are more properly pursued as recreation or hobbies throughout life from those which are truly vocational, or we risk being diverted into trivial vocations and at the same time depriving ourselves of some absorbing future recreation.
 This is an individual matter - what is recreational for many people may be vocational for a few.

 How to discern for each of us?
 What is the most interesting and fulfilling thing a person has done in the last few months or more may be some guide.
 And more generally: what one finds most stimulating (the opposite is also a guide!), and what sort of things sustain one's interest and passion beyond the short term, providing new and absorbing challenges from one week or month to the next.
 Can one identify these reasonably clearly?
 How many are task-oriented?
 How many people-oriented?
 And which of them achieve something for the greater good, as distinct from simply being self-indulgent?
 Of course that is likely to be reflected in what one can arrange to be paid for pursuing them!